joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 ~~~
 {: .output}

-To start to get a "feel" for the data looking at the description of a few columns in the spark dataframe gives us the count, mean, standard deviation, and range of the data.
+To start to get a "feel" for the data look at the description of a few columns in our **DataFrame** using the `describe` function which takes a list of column names as an argument and returns a new **DataFrame** containing the some statistics.
+To view the contents of a **DataFrame** we use the `show()` function.
 ~~~
 >>> houseSDF.describe(["price","sqft_living"]).show()
 ~~~